Configuration

 Setting Description

 SecretProvider:VaultUri Key Vault URI (e.g., https://my-vault.vault.azure.net/).
-If not set, secrets are treated as plaintext.
+If not set, the plaintext provider is used and secrets are stored as-is in Table Storage.

 When configured, secret values that look like Key Vault references are resolved at runtime.
 Uses DefaultAzureCredential for authentication.